athenian-programming/ros-demos/topic_remapper/README.md

 # sudo rmmod xpad
 ```

-Run *xbox_remapper.py* with:
+Run *xbox_remapper.launch* with:
 ```bash
 $ roslaunch topic_remapper xbox_remapper.launch
 ```

-This launches both the remapper and the teleoperation package for the XBox controller.
+This launches both the remapper node and the teleoperation package for the XBox controller.